 #5 Use a Zip Top Bag and Kitchen Mallet

 Instead of using a rolling pin, consider a kitchen mallet.
 With the toasted bread pieces safely in a zip top bag, gently pound (an oxymoron perhaps) with a kitchen mallet to crumble those bread crumbs.

 How to Store Bread Crumbs

 Make bread crumbs before you need them and store them in the freezer for one to two months.
-Seal the bread crumbs in a zip top bag.
-Label and date the bag before it goes into the freezer.
+Seal the bread crumbs in a zip top bag freezer bag.
+Label and date the bag with a permanent marker before you put it into the freezer.

 Don't get me wrong.
 A food processor is by far the easiest way to make bread crumbs.
 But if you don't have one, try one of these tools and let me know what you think.

 I’m always looking for new ways of doing things, so if you think of another way to make bread crumbs, comment below and share it with our tasty community.

 - 4 slices of bread

 SOFT BREAD CRUMBS

 - CUBE bread or break into small pieces.